crashfort/ReplayViewer/README.md

 This allows you to view downloaded KSF replays played on Counter-Strike: Source in a local server.
 Many replays can be played at once and remain synchronized with each other, allowing you to spectate individually.

 Compatible with [SVR](https://github.com/crashfort/SourceDemoRender/), which can be used to create historical record videos or record comparison videos where you need to have more simultaneous players.
-The replay viewer will also produce smoother and more accurate playback than traditional interpolated server side demo playback.
+The replay viewer will also produce smoother and more accurate playback without teleport lag, compared to traditional interpolated server side demo playback.

 ## User instructions